-In general, blood culture results are positive in 10-15% of patients with pneumococcal pneumonia.
+In general, blood culture results are positive in less than 5% of patients with pneumococcal pneumonia.
 The percentage is even less in patients with Staphylococcus infection.
 However, a blood culture is still recommended in complicated cases of pneumonia.
 It may be the only way to identify the pathogen and its antimicrobial susceptibility patterns.

 In neonates, blood culture with at least 1 mL of blood from an appropriately cleaned and prepared peripheral venous or arterial site is essential, because many neonatal pneumonias are hematogenous in origin and others serve as a focus for secondary seeding of the bloodstream.
 Older patients should have larger-volume blood culture samples obtained based on their age and the ease with which blood can be obtained.
 Blood culture samples obtained through freshly placed indwelling vascular catheters may be helpful, but they generally are discouraged because of the possibility of contamination with skin flora.
 Multiple cultures of blood from different sites and/or those drawn at different times may increase the culture yield.

 Because of the relatively low yield of cultures, more efforts are under way to develop quick and accurate serologic tests for common lung pathogens, such as M pneumoniae, Chlamydophila species, and Legionella.